RolnickLab/ami-ml/research/class_masking/README.md

 ```

-An example usage of class pruning is in `masking.py`.
+An example usage of class pruning can be found in `masking.py`.